NOTICE - NEXT PUBLIC / SIGN-UP MEETING ON MONDAY, MARCH 4TH AT 7 PM, AT CIRCLE FIRE DEPARTMENT, 3321 COLUMBIA HWY, LEESVILLE, SC

 |Old Duncan Road||0||14||0%|

 On September 27, 2018, SCWSA received funding from USDA-RD for $15.2 Million to extend waterlines throughout the eastern part of Saluda County.
 SCWSA held public meetings in October to encourage property owners to take advantage of this fantastic and rare opportunity.
 In order to move to construction, SCWSA is required to obtain 300 customers sign-ups.
 SCWSA offered a reduced sign-up rate, typically $1540, down to $590.
 While we have had lots of interest, sign-ups are underwhelming.
 Currently, we have about 100 sign-ups.
 SCWSA has extended the reduced rate period to March 15, 2019.
+After March 15, the rate will increase to $640 until September 1.
 As we discussed at our public meeting in October, it is up to those that came to the meetings to get the word out to their neighbors.
 SCWSA will be holding another public meeting on March 4, 2019, at the Circle Fire Department on the Traffic Circle at 7 PM.
 Please attend!
 SCWSA's construction schedule is now delayed due to lack of participation.
 SCWSA is faced with either continuing to delay the project or returning federal funding and scaling back the project.
 It is SCWSA's intention to provide everyone with an opportunity to receive water.